University Catalog 2026-2027

 Students Advocating for Youth: live in Syme Hall

-Students Advocating for Youth (SAY) Village is a community for first-year students in any academic discipline who have a passion for working with youth.
+Students Advocating for Youth (SAY) Village is a community for first-year students from any academic discipline who have a passion for working with youth.
 Students develop one-on-one mentoring relationships with local elementary school students and learn what it means to be a youth advocate.

 THRIVE Village: live in Wood Hall